konstructio/kubefirst/docs/tooling/kubefirst-cli.md

 Flags:
 --dry-run         Set to dry-run mode, no changes done on cloud provider selected.
--h, --help            help for restoreSSL --use-telemetry   installer will not send telemetry about this installation (default true)
+-h, --help        Help for restoreSSL.
+--use-telemetry   Installer will not send telemetry about this installation (default true).
 ```

 ### state